-7 ISAF/World Sailing Approved Training Courses and Trainee Certification.
+7 World Sailing Approved Training Courses and Trainee Certification.

-7.1 The status of "ISAF/World Sailing Approved" together with authority to use the ISAF/World Sailing logo may only be awarded to a training course by an ISAF/World Sailing MNA (Member National Authority) who must be satisfied that the course delivers training as required by Special Regulation 6.01.
-A grant of approved status carries with it a duty on the MNA to ensure that the course provider continues to deliver appropriate training over the course of time.
+7.1.1 The status of "World Sailing Approved" together with authority to use the World Sailing logo may only be awarded to a training course by a World Sailing MNA (Member National Authority) who must be satisfied that the course delivers training as required by Special Regulation 6.01 and 6.02.

+7.1.2 A grant of approved status carries with it a duty on the MNA to ensure that the course provider continues to deliver appropriate training over the course of time.
 An annual review may be appropriate for this purpose.

-The MNA must remove approved status if and when it judges this necessary.
+7.1.3 The MNA must remove approved status from the course provider if and when it judges this necessary.

 7.2 It is not necessary for a training course to follow Appendix G Model Training Course in order to receive approval as in 7.1 above.
-The overriding requirement is that the course must deliver the training required by Special Regulation 6.01.
+The overriding requirement is that the course must deliver the training required by Special Regulation 6.01 and 6.02.